Terraform troubleshooting

 190: resource "castai_rebalancing_job" "spots" {

-• Why It Happened: The error indicates that a 400 Bad Request HTTP response was returned because the operation expected the cluster to be in "phase 2" of the onboarding process (connected to and managed by the CAST AI platform).
-However, the cluster was actually still in "phase 1" (connected to the CAST AI platform).
-The customer was using a repository or configuration that was intended for clusters that had already been onboarded to phase 2, which caused the mismatch and subsequent error.
+• Why it happened: The error indicates that a 400 Bad Request HTTP response was returned because the operation expected the cluster to be in Phase 2 of the onboarding process (connected to and managed by the Cast AI platform).
+However, the cluster was still in Phase 1 (connected to the Cast AI platform).
+The customer used a repository or configuration intended for clusters already onboarded to Phase 2, which caused the mismatch and subsequent error.

 • Solution Summary:

-• Make sure you're using the phase 1 configuration if you want to onboard cluster in phase 1/read-only mode (follow our repo and, depending on which cloud provider, use the readonly option of the example repos).
+• Ensure you're using the Phase 1 configuration to onboard a cluster in Phase 1/read-only mode (follow our repository and, depending on which cloud provider, use the read-only option of the example repos).

-• Follow the steps outlined on the README to onboard your cluster in phase 1.
+• Follow the steps in the README to onboard your cluster in Phase 1.

 Error: expected status code 200, received: status=404 body={"message":"node template not found", "fieldViolations":\[]}